dankuck/dankuck.github.io/_posts/2020-05-09-trumans-map-2-making-your-beliefs-pay-rent.md

 “Maybe.
 But isn’t it very weird?” she asked.

 Was it weird that they had the same initials?
-Yeah, that was weird.

 The cat was a fake clue, a frame up.
 Rossakoff wanted us to find it because it pointed to Bertrand Partridge.
-But the cat had nothing to do with the initials she shared with Bertrand Partridge.
+But the cat had nothing to do with the initials BP.

 The pen was a real clue.
 Rossakoff did not plant that on purpose.
-The pen was an accident.
-If Vera Rossakoff had planned that, she would not have asked me where her pen was.
+If she had known about it, she would not have asked me where it was.
 She would have pretended not to have a gold pen.

-But what a weird coincidence that the initials on the pen still pointed to Bertrand Partridge.
-It was an accident, but it still worked in her favor.
-At first.
-What a huge small coincidence.
+But what a weird coincidence that the initials on the pen *still* pointed to Bertrand Partridge.
+It was an accident that fit just right with her plan.
+That was too convenient.

-Sometimes coincidences happen.
-I couldn’t dismiss this one though; it had been too important.
-Even if it didn’t add up to anything yet, I noticed that I was confused.
+I wish I’d had the stroke of genius to realize I was being tested.
+They must have worried that I would figure it out -- figure out that I lived in a fake world -- but I wasn’t there yet.

-A new probability went into orbit around my head.
+Instead, a new probability went into orbit around my head.
 It was called *Something Is Wrong*, and it started vague and small.
 It would grow a lot.

-Each of the subsequent murders took a few days to solve.
-The first one was too quick.
-It was a test.
-What did They learn about me?
-They learned that I’m better at this than They thought.
-That was my mistake.

-The later murders were harder tests.
-They must have worried that I would figure it out -- figure out that I lived in a fake world -- but I wasn’t there yet.
-I had only reached *Something Is Wrong*.

 A car honked twice in the parking lot.
-It was Rebecca’s usual ride home, but her dad seemed impatient this time.
+It was Rebecca’s usual ride home.

 Rebecca didn’t move.